yukijina/yukijina.github.io/_posts/2019-01-31-my_first_cli_project_in_ruby.markdown

 I am writing about my first CLI - Command Line Interface -  project in Ruby.

-To build the program, we need to create a gem, environment directory and multiple files for classes from scratch.
-All needs to collaborate with to make CLI work beautifully.
+To build the application, we need to create a gem, environment/executable/class files from scratch.
+We need to know how each file collaborates well in order to make CLI work beautifully.

-I was so excited but at the same time I felt a bit scared if I can make it work!
+I was so excited but at the same time, I felt a bit scared if I can make it work.
 But it turned out it was so much fun to build the program and actually it was even addictive.

 ## Whole Foods Market Recipe Collection
 I used a website from the Whole Foods Market Recipe Collection.
 They have a bunch of recipes on their website.<br>

-Here is the site that I used for this project.<br>
+Whole Foods website that I used for this project.<br>
 [http://www.wholefoodsmarket.com/recipe-collections](http://www.wholefoodsmarket.com/recipe-collections)

-<h2>Process making CLI</h2>
+<h2>Process making a CLI</h2>
 Let's go through how to start a CLI project.
 <br>
-<p>To get started, we need bundler installed in our computer.<br>
+<p>To get started, we need to install a bundler in our computer.<br>
 Bundler can install gems and tracks its version.
-Bundle is not only managing Rubygems dependencies but also we can create our own Bundler.</p>
+It is not only managing Ruby gems dependencies but also we can create our own Bundler.</p>

 <p>To check if you have a bundle, run the following code in the terminal. <p>
 <code>bundle -v</code>